-In terms of a complaint being made against a member of staff, the Head of School will discuss the issue with the staff member in question.
-Where necessary, the Head of School will conduct interviews with any relevant parties, including witnesses and pupils, and take statements from those involved.
+In terms of a complaint being made against a member of staff, the headteacher will discuss the issue with the staff member in question.
+Where necessary, the headteacher will conduct interviews with any relevant parties, including witnesses and pupils, and take statements from those involved.

-All discussions shall be recorded by the Head of School and findings and resolutions will be communicated to the complainant either verbally or in writing.
+All discussions shall be recorded by the headteacher and findings and resolutions will be communicated to the complainant either verbally or in writing.

-Once all facts are established, the Head of School shall contact the complainant in writing with an explanation of the decision.
+Once all facts are established, the headteacher shall contact the complainant in writing with an explanation of the decision.
 The complainant will be advised of any escalation options (for example, escalation to stage three) and will be provided with details of this process.